 - Students enrolled in this section of POS 2041 can expect a comprehensive, highly detailed, and balanced study of the theory, practice, ideals, and realities of government and politics in the US.
-Major areas of study include behavior and participation, the legislative process, the presidency, the judicial process, and the administrative state. - This online course is organized into weekly modules that correspond to each textbook chapter reading assignment.
-Inside each specially labeled module folder you will find an assignment and a quiz.
+Major areas of study include behavior and participation, the legislative process, the presidency, the judicial process, and the administrative state. - This online course is a mini-session; therefore work is doubled up per week to cover all required course material.
+The course is organized into weekly modules that cover two weekly textbook chapters per module.
+Inside each specially labeled module folder you will find an assignment and a quiz to cover those two chapters.
 Also, you will see additional resource documents and digital links to short videos or websites (data bases, plus government, think tank, and organization sites) relevant to the material within each module. - Please check the course schedule (available January 6) for days/times I devote to our web class and contact with students. - Barring emergencies I generally check & respond to emails & phone calls within 48 hours (excluding holidays/weekends) Mondays, Wednesdays, and Fridays. - The primary learning activities in this course will be reading all of the assigned chapters within the textbook, contributing to our ongoing discussion boards, completing short essay assignments and quizzes, and taking the midterm and final exams.

 Extra credit assignments that relate directly to our course are in a specially labeled module folder.
 Many previous students have commented positively about the organization of my online courses, so you should find everything to be clear and well-labeled.
 But if you have questions, please do reach out to me.